- GDP (PPP):

-Cambodia’s economic freedom score is 58.5, making its economy the 95th freest in the 2013 Index.
-Its overall score is 0.9 point better than last year due to improvements in trade freedom and labor freedom.
-Cambodia is ranked 16th out of 41 countries in the Asia–Pacific region, and its overall score is slightly higher than the regional average.
+Cambodia’s economic freedom score is 57.1, making its economy the 106th freest in the 2022 Index.
+Cambodia is ranked 21st among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

-The top income and corporate tax rates are 20 percent.
-Other taxes include an excise tax and a value-added tax (VAT).
-The overall tax burden amounts to 10.7 percent of total domestic income.
-Government spending amounts to 19.7 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.7 percent of GDP.
+The top individual income and corporate tax rates are 20 percent.
+Other taxes include excise and value-added taxes.
+The overall tax burden equals 18.2 percent of total domestic income.
+Government spending has amounted to 24.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.7 percent of GDP.
 Public debt is equivalent to 31.6 percent of GDP.